There is no place for bullying and harassment, of anyone, in our research and innovation communities.

 Reporting process for bullying and harassment

-UKRI grant terms and conditions require that upheld allegations of bullying and harassment to be reported to UKRI.
-The process for reporting will be established as part of the full implementation of the preventing harm policy.
+UKRI grant terms and conditions require that upheld allegations of bullying and harassment relating to our investments are reported to UKRI, as set out in the preventing harm policy.

-We will provide an update on plans later in 2022.
-If you have any enquiries or interest in working with us to develop our approach please contact us at firstname.lastname@example.org.
+We currently working to mature the way that we manage our reporting requirements.
+If you have any enquiries or interest in working with us to develop our approach, please contact us at email@example.com

 Our priorities for the future